 The PER is funded by voluntary contributions from the individual savers, who can deduct them from their taxable income and benefit from tax advantages.
-The contributions are invested in different options and guarantees offered by the private pension companies, such as banks, insurance companies, or mutual funds.
+The contributions are invested in different options and guarantees offered by the private pension companies, such as banks, insurance companies, or mutual funds.204 method for paying pensions in France, as it is fast, secure, and convenient.
+Most pension providers, such as the CNAV (and the AGIRC-AR-RCO (Compulsory Supplementary Pension Scheme) use bank transfers to pay pensions

 Pension payouts and disbursements are usually made by electronic transfer from the pension fund's bank account to the retiree's bank account, or by check sent to the retiree's home address.
-The retiree can choose the frequency of the payment, either monthly, quarterly, or annually.
+The retiree can choose the frequency of the payment, either monthly, quarterly, or annually.205